tdhelixx/alexandria-dental-health-site/src/services/about-dental-implants.md

     the bone, a custom-made crown, bridge, or denture is placed on top, restoring your smile.'
 - title: Schedule Your Consultation Today
-  description: If you’re ready to restore your smile with dental implants, consult
+  description: If you're ready to restore your smile with dental implants, consult
     Dr. Mazhari today.
 Our team is here to guide you through every step of the process.
     Call us at (703) 212-9622 or use our online book...
 related_services: